 Suddenly, with a muttered "Hully gee!" he swiftly stooped and picked up a pocketbook, apparently stuffed full of bills.
-He and a soft bed. was caught in the act by a man who had long hair and when he was asked to give up the wallet he broke away and escaped.
+He was caught in the act by a man who had long hair and when he was asked to give up the wallet he broke away and escaped.
 He soon stopped running, but walked swiftly for several blocks, his conscience panging him terribly.
 The traffic officer seemed to glare at himmore than was customary.
-His fancy told him that big red taxicab was trailing him.
-It must contain a detective, he thought, It's the first time and I need the money.
+His fancy told him that big red taxicab was trailing him. must contain a detective, he thought, It's the first time and I need the money. long enough to eat.

 But what if they catch me.
 But I have it now and maybe I had better keep it."
-He was hungry, but he was afraid to stop long enough to eat.
-He glanced nervously around him and, horror of horrors, there was that red auto.
+He was hungry, but he was afraid to stop He glanced nervously around him and, horror of horrors, there was that red auto.
 They were trailing him.
 He went through all the different maneuvers he could think of, to throw them off of his track.
 He then found himself near the outskirts of the city and he determined to know his wealth.
 He sat down behind an old barn and was just going to pull the wallet out of his pocket when a gruff voice behind him said, "Move on.
 Get a-" but Dan waited for no more.
 He was gone before his angry assailant could finish his sentence.
-He walked for several blocks out of the city, where he found, as he suphis heels.
-After chasing poor Dan for about a block the dog let up.
-He returned
+He walked for several blocks out of the city, where he found, as he supposed, a secluded spot by the roadside.
+He had just put his hand on the pocketbook when he was terrified by a fierce "Bow-wow-wow gr-r-r."
+He ran as he never ran before, with the buil pup at his heels.
+After chasing poor Dan for result, he went into a "quick lunch.
+The smell of food drove away all thoughts get warm " of his ill-gotten goins and he was soon As soon as the door was open Rags vigorously attacking a huge steak.
+After took hold of the man's clothes with his